valora-inc/wallet/WALLET.md

 #### `Activity class {org.celo.mobile.staging/org.celo.mobile.MainActivity} does not exist.`

-From time to time the app refuses to start showing this error:
+From time to time, the app refuses and shows the following error:

 ```text
 557 actionable tasks: 525 executed, 32 up-to-date